firebase/firebase-ios-sdk/README.md

 We've seen an amazing amount of interest and contributions to improve the Firebase SDKs, and we are very grateful!
 We'd like to empower as many developers as we can to be able to use Firebase and participate in the Firebase community.

+#### Combine
+Thanks to contributions from the community, _FirebaseCombineSwift_ contains support for Apple's Combine framework.
+This module is currently under development, and not yet supported for use in production environments.
+Fore more details, please refer to the [docs](FirebaseCombineSwift/README.md).

 #### tvOS, macOS, watchOS and Catalyst
 Thanks to contributions from the community, many of Firebase SDKs now compile, run unit tests, and